 1. Get decorating

-If you can't remember the last time you redecorated the rooms in your house, it's time to get the paintbrushes out.
+If you can't remember the last time you redecorated, it's time to get the paintbrushes out.

-Painting is one of the cheapest DIY jobs you can do and yet it often has the biggest impact, particularly if you're changing the colour scheme.
-Make sure you prepare the walls properly before proceeding, by filling any holes and stripping back and sanding any peeling paint.
+Painting is one of the cheapest DIY jobs you can do, and it often has the biggest impact, particularly if you're changing the colour scheme.
+Make sure you prepare the walls properly before you get stuck in, by filling any holes and stripping back and sanding any peeling paint.

 2. Change door handles